trengle/CS_Gen/README.md

 Open an empty Nuke scene.

 ## Step 2.
-Set the workspace to "Script Editor" or otherwise navigate to the Script Editor in Nuke.
+Set the workspace to "Scripting" or otherwise navigate to the Script Editor in Nuke.

 <img src="tut_photos/Script_Editor_Window.png" style="float:right; margin-left:20px;" width="400">